nestordemeure/impersonator/docs/adding a persona.md

 Your subfolder should:

 * be named like your persona (i.e. `John Doe`)
-* include texts written by them (if possible in the first person) in a `texts` subfolder
+* include texts written by them (if possible in the first person) in a `texts_by` subfolder
+* include texts written about them[^aboutby] in a `texts_about` subfolder (this is good for things like introductions by other authors)

 The generation of the persona will generate `index.faiss` and `index.pkl` files containing the extracted information.
 Delete those files if you want to regenerate the persona to take new files into account.

-Any other file out of the `texts` folder will be ignored, fill free to add notes on the sources of the files, the personality of the persona, etc.
+Any other file out of the `texts_by`/`texts_about` folders will be ignored, fill free to add notes on the sources of the files, the personality of the persona, etc.

-You can place an `about` folder in `texts` to mark texts as being written by someone other than the persona.

 See the `persona` folder for various examples.

+[^aboutby]: Some texts (such as texts written in multiple voices) might not fit perfectly in either `texts_by` or `texts_about`.
+It is okay.
+Slice them if you can then put them in the folder that seems most appropriate.

 ## File conversion